15 Things to do in Dresden, Germany (+ map): Best places to visit

 The tour also includes temporary exhibitions.
 I recommend checking the current opening hours on the castle’s website.

 Moritzburg Castle is just half an hour from Dresden and is the perfect tip for a half-day trip.
 The parking lot for Moritzburg Castle is located next to the lake at the castle.
-The parking fee is €1.50 for the first hour and €0.70 for each additional hour, or €0.70 for each additional hour. can be paid using the app.
+The parking fee is €1.50 for the first hour and €0.70 for each additional hour, or you can pay using the app.
 The machine does not change change.

 You can also get here by bus no. 477 from the Bahnhof Neustadt bus station in Dresden.